viaSoftArch/QuickProject/README.txt

 Task Scheduler
-Goals: To schedule an appropriate time for a given activity depending on the weather.
+Goals: Determine the nature of an activity, then schedule an appropriate time for it.
 Apis: ChatGPT,Google Calendar,Weather
 Frameworks: